 - Medical Expenses - Bring canceled checks or receipts from medical bill payments to a medical vendor or insurance premiums.

-The amount of benefits the household gets is called an allotment and is based on the Thrifty Food Plan.
+The amount of SNAP benefits the household gets is called an allotment and is based on the Thrifty Food Plan.
 The TFP is based on National Academy of Sciences' Recommended Dietary Allowances, on food choices of low-income households and it changes yearly.
-The amount of your Food Stamp allotment will depend upon the number and ages of people in your household and the amount of income in your household.
+The amount of your SNAP allotment will depend upon the number and ages of people in your household and the amount of income in your household.
 Households have to meet income tests unless all members are receiving TANF, SSI, or Safety Net.
 The general guideline for determining the allotment is to take the net monthly income of the household multiplied by .3.
 Subtract that result from the maximum allotment for the household size to find the household's allotment.
-This is because Food Stamp households are expected to spend about 30 percent of their resources on food.
+This is because SNAP households are expected to spend about 30 percent of their resources on food.
 The easiest way to find out if you are eligible and what your allotment would be is to apply.

 Expedited SNAP Benefits